Decorating Inside & OutHome & Garden

 I determined that the height of the inner frieze beam would hide the PVC pipe curtain rod inside the porch and easily accommodate 95-inch length curtain panels.

-#2 – I chose ivory sheer rod curtain panels — they came in a 95-inch length and a 59-inch width.
+#2 – I chose eggshell ivory sheer rod curtain panels — they came in a 95-inch length and a 59-inch width.

 I knew I would need at least 5 panels to fully enclose the space.